katoid/angular-grid-layout/README.md

  * */
 @Input() height: number | null = null;

 /**
+ * Multiple items drag/resize
+ * A list of selected items to move (drag or resize) together as a group.
+ * The multi-selection of items is managed externally.
+By default, the library manages a single item, but if a set of item IDs is provided, the specified group will be handled as a unit."
+ */
+@Input()
+selectedItemsIds(): string[] | null;

+/**
  * Parent element that contains the scroll.
 If an string is provided it would search that element by id on the dom.